Last updated on 2026-02-02

 Program overview

-The Bachelor of Community and Criminal Justice program spans a duration of four years and is delivered in a hybrid format, combining online and in-person learning.
+The Bachelor of Community and Criminal Justice (Honours) program spans a duration of 4 years and is delivered in a hybrid format, combining both classroom learning and practical experiences.
 Key features of the program structure include:

-• Co-op Work Term: A 14-week co-op work term is integrated into the program, occurring during the spring/summer term between the third and fourth years.
+- Co-op work term occurring during the spring/summer term between the third and fourth years, lasting for 14 weeks.

 Featured Experiences

-• Co-op Opportunities: Students gain practical experience through a co-op work term, allowing them to apply their learning in real-world settings.
+- Co-op Opportunities: Students gain real-world experience through a co-op work term, allowing them to apply their knowledge in practical settings.

 Career Options

-• Social Service Worker: Provide support and resources to individuals and families in need, addressing social issues and promoting community health.
+- Social Service Worker: Provide support and resources to individuals and families in need, helping them navigate social services.

-• Criminal Justice Researcher: Conduct research on crime trends and community safety initiatives to inform policy and practice.
+- Criminal Justice Researcher: Conduct research on crime trends and community safety, contributing to policy development and program evaluation.

-• Law Enforcement Officer: Serve in various capacities within police services, focusing on crime prevention and community engagement.
+- Law Enforcement Officer: Serve in various capacities within police services, focusing on community engagement and crime prevention.

-• Policy Analyst: Analyze and develop policies related to community safety, crime prevention, and social justice.
+- Policy Analyst: Analyze and develop policies related to community safety, criminal justice, and social services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.